apache/druid/docs/development/extensions-contrib/iceberg.md

 ```

 This extension uses the [Hadoop AWS module](https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/) to connect to S3 and retrieve the metadata and data file paths.
-The following properties will be required in the `catalogProperties`:
+The following properties are required in the `catalogProperties`:

 ```json
 "catalogProperties": {